 Avoid Harsh Discipline

 Learn how to parent in a good way.
-It’s all about focusing on the positive aspects of their behaviour and using praise and encouragement to urge them to act in a more positive manner in order to gain your attention.
-In fact, Inductive Discipline is the best form of discipline you can use.
+It’s all about focusing on the positive aspects of children’s behavior and using praise and encouragement to urge them to act in a more positive manner in order to gain your attention.
+In fact, Inductive Discipline is the best form of discipline you can use during child development.

 Use Praise (Correctly)